 1932 – Fred and Emily from Rich and Strange have a pet cat and a cat they later eat.
 Both cats were first seen as kittens in Murder!.
 The con artist ‘Princess’ that Fred falls in love with next shows up as the titular Rebecca in Rebecca.
 Their trip back to London took far longer than anybody realised, as they were picked up alongside the people from Lifeboat.

-1934 – The conspirators who are trying to start wars via an assassination in The Man Who Knew Too Much spread their ideas to the Nazis in Foreign Correspondent.
+1934 – The conspirators (including a revived General from Secret Agent) who are trying to start wars via an assassination in The Man Who Knew Too Much spread their ideas to the Nazis in Foreign Correspondent.
 The assassins are trapped in a time loop that sees them trying to assassinate dignitaries every night for the rest of eternity.
 We only get one other glimpse, though in 1956.
 Meanwhile, Betty, the young girl who was kidnapped, grows up to become the second Mrs de Winter in Rebecca.

 1940 – The Nazis in Foreign Correspondent (primarily the group led by Sir John from Murder!, who got many of their ideas from the conspirators in The Man Who Knew Too Much) responsible for the kidnapping of Van Meer continued to wield trouble on American soil in Saboteur, which features a model who starts a singing career using the stage name Jo Conway, as seen in a later version of The Man Who Knew Too Much.
 The Foreign Correspondent folk who crash-land their plane at the end of the movie are picked up four years later by the same people who rescue the folk from Lifeboat.